-Features The structure of the phosphotungstate cluster is composed of one phosphorous heteroatom surrounded by four oxygen atoms, resulting in the formation of a tetrahedral phosphate group.
-This phosphate heteroanion is located centrally in the cluster and caged by 12 octahedral WO6-units linked to one another through bridging, adjacent oxygen atoms.
-There are a total of 24 bridging oxygen atoms that link the 12 tungsten centres.
+The structure of the metatungstate cluster is composed of 12 tungsten(VI) metal centers, each coordinated octahedrally by six oxo O2-ligands.
+Neighbouring tungsten centers are linked to one another through bridging, adjacent oxo ligands.
+There are a total of 28 bridging oxygen atoms that link the 12 tungsten centres.
 The metal centres in the 12 octahedra are arranged on a sphere almost equidistant from each other, in four M_3O{13} units, giving the complete structure an overall tetrahedral symmetry.
-The bond length from the central oxygen to the tungsten atoms is 2.43 Å. The bond length between the tungsten atoms and each of the bridging oxygens is ca. 1.9 Å. The remaining 12 oxygen atoms that are forming W=O double bonds have bond lengths of 1.70 Å. The octahedra are therefore distorted
+The bond length from the central oxygen to the tungsten atoms is ca. 2.4 Å. The bond length between the tungsten atoms and each of the bridging oxygens is ca. 1.9 Å. The remaining 12 oxygen atoms that are forming W=O double bonds have bond lengths of 1.70 Å. The octahedra are therefore distorted.
+In the center of the cluster there is a "void" which contains two protons, H+.
+These protons are structurally necessary and cannot be removed from the cluster.
+As a result, the cluster carries a negative charge of 6-.